 However, although it looks fantastic, be warned that this color is perhaps the most difficult to keep clean and maintain.

-Anyway, on a similar note, I also wrote somewhat related article called: “A Complete Tesla Paint Correction Guide and Costs“.
+Anyway, on a similar note, I also wrote a related article called: “A Complete Tesla Paint Correction Guide and Costs“.
 Have a look!

 Frequently Asked Questions